 Links to ACT Aspire Practice Tests

-Still, if you want to get some practice for Aspire – or just see what the test is like – there are full practice sections by grade and subject you can take online, or printable PDFs with questions for each age group.
-This is a great way to get introduced to Aspire’s format before you take it for the first time in class.
+Still, if you want to get some practice for Aspire—or just see what the test is like—there are full practice sections by grade and subject that can be taken online, or printable PDFs with questions for each age group.
+If you're a student, this is a great way to get introduced to Aspire’s format before you take it for the first time in class; if you're a teacher, this is a great way to introduce your students to the format.

-To access the online version, go to this website and enter the log-in credentials for the test section you want to try.
+To access the online version, go to this website and enter the user name and password for the test section you want to try.
 You will see different log-in usernames depending on the test section and grade level that you want to access.

 Each test contains between 24 and 42 sample questions.
-Unfortunately, the tests do not come with answer keys, so you will have to work with your students/your child to see if they are getting the right answers.
+Unfortunately, the tests do not come with answer keys, so if you're a student, you'll need to work with your teacher to make sure you're getting the right answer; if you're a teacher, you'll need to go through and check your students' answers manually.

-There are also PDF versions of an older set of practice tests, which include answer keys, for all subjects except writing.
+There are also PDF versions of an older set of practice tests (with answer keys) for all subjects except writing.
 These practice tests contain a mix of questions divided by grade level, so they won't provide as much targeted practice as the online tests above.
-Also, note the answer keys don’t provide answers for open-response questions.
+Also, note that the answer keys don’t provide answers for open-response questions.

 - English Practice Test